-Why Location Matters More Than You Think
+Why Location Matters

 Your home environment plays a massive role too.
-Temperature, noise levels, foot traffic, and even the presence of other pets all factor into whether your cat will embrace or reject a sleeping spot.
+Temperature, noise levels, and even the presence of other pets all factor into whether your cat will embrace or reject a sleeping spot.
 A location that works perfectly in summer might become too cold in winter, and a quiet corner during weekdays could turn chaotic on weekends when the whole family is home.

 Cats also crave variety in their sleeping arrangements.
 Most cats rotate between several favorite spots throughout the day, choosing different locations based on temperature, mood, and the position of that perfect patch of sunlight streaming through the window.
 This means you might actually need multiple beds in different locations rather than expecting one spot to serve all purposes.